-

 Implications for policy

-To the degree that support for any policy relates to the amount of support that policy has in the community, the effects of American military involvement are likely to be reflected in the division between those clearly supportive of Israel and those clearly not.
-But while those two segments are less likely to be affected by events, the same cannot be said of the large uncommitted and uninformed public.
+Community support for a policy often depends on how widely they accept that policy.
+American military involvement will likely highlight the divide between strong supporters of Israel and those who oppose it.
+While these two groups may remain largely unmoved by events, the uncommitted and uninformed public is more likely to shift in response.
 The more events impact on daily life and more interpretation of those events become relevant to one’s personal ethical standards, the more their opinions are likely to move into one of the other categories.
-For example, if a “don’t knower” who has compassion for children sees images of suffering children, it is possible that they will be impacted to move into a category that shows support for those children.
+For example, if a “don’t knower” who has compassion for children sees images of suffering children, it is possible that this will impact them to move into a category that shows support for those children.
 Similarly, if an uncommitted American sees gas prices rise because of an American action overseas, they also will move into a category that opposes such action.

 Focus for Israel